-To ask me a question, find out about sponsorship or request a media kit, please click here to e-mail me.
+To ask me a question, please click here to e-mail.

 - Who are you?
 My name is Amy.
-I am a 37-year-old crafty gal who has lived all over the country (a lot in the Northwest) and finally ended up in Atlanta.
+I am a 43-year-old crafty gal who has lived all over the country (a lot in the Northwest) and finally ended up in the Portland, Oregon area.
 I was born from creative genes, so I’m carrying on the tradition.
-I have been knitting for 20+ years, sewing for longer and decoupaging for just a few.
+I have been knitting for 20+ years, sewing for longer and decoupaging for almost 10.
 I do all of these things on a daily basis, or at least as much as I can.
-In addition to Mod Podge, I love the color blue, dogs, reading, cold weather, funny movies, road rallies, yogurt, garden gnomes, sock monkeys, running, tattoos, being outdoors, buttons, snuggling and apparently blogging.
+In addition to Mod Podge, I love the color blue, dogs, reading, cold weather, funny movies, road rallies, yogurt, garden gnomes, sock monkeys, cycling, tattoos, being outdoors, buttons, snuggling, and apparently blogging.
 Who knew I would love it this much?

 - Is there anything else I should know about you?
 I try to wear stripes and/or bright colors on a daily basis.
-It’s my schtick and it makes me happy.
+It makes me happy.
 It’s the little things, people.

 - What is your day job?
 I’m a freelancer.
 That means that I am my own boss and I work all the time.
 But I love it.